apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers-PerApplication-Groovy.md

 # Groovy Per Application - Multifactor Authentication Triggers

 You may determine the multifactor authentication policy for a registered service using a Groovy script.

+To prepare CAS to support and integrate with Apache Groovy, please [review this guide](../integration/Apache-Groovy-Scripting.html).

 The parameters passed are as follows:

 | Parameter            | Description                                                                     |
 |----------------------|---------------------------------------------------------------------------------|